 The most effective CPG launch research programs treat each stage as input for the next, building a cumulative understanding that compounds across the product lifecycle.
 When early need-state interviews live in a searchable intelligence hub alongside concept tests, usage feedback, and post-launch tracking, every subsequent project starts from a richer baseline.

 This is the shift from project-based research to continuous consumer intelligence.
-Instead of commissioning isolated studies and losing 90% of findings within 90 days, organizations that build institutional research memory gain cumulative advantage.
+Instead of commissioning isolated studies whose findings get filed and forgotten, organizations that build institutional research memory gain cumulative advantage.
 The third product launch benefits from everything learned during the first two.
 The tenth launch benefits from nine previous cycles of consumer conversation.